Realized wavelet-based estimation of integrated variance and jumps in the presence of noise: Introduction

-An important theoretical contribution of this paper is wavelet decomposition of integrated variance.
-Generalization of the martingale representation theorem to wavelet representation theorem gives us the power to decompose the return processes into several investment horizons in continuous time.
-We show that asymptotically, the wavelet decomposition is the same as the realized volatility estimator.
-Moreover, we use wavelets for jump detection.
-Connecting it with the result of \cite{zhang2005}, who introduced a two-scale realized volatility estimator robust to noise into the literature, we arrive at an estimator which is robust to both jumps and noise.
-Based on this result, we present a complete wavelet-based realized variation theory generalizing the realized measures.
-To study the small sample behavior we run a large numerical study showing that the asymptotic property holds under various settings, and our wavelet-based estimator also proves to have the lowest forecast bias.
+An important contribution of this paper is that we allow for decomposition of the realized variance into several investment horizons.
+Basing our estimator in the two-scale realized variance framework, we are able to utilize all available data and get feasible estimator in the presence of microstructure noise as well as jumps.
+To study the finite sample behavior of the estimator, we run a large numerical study using several price generating processes including a long memory fractional stochastic volatility model.
+We use several different jumps and noise levels to compare our estimator to other commonly used estimators, namely realized variance, bipower variation, realized kernels and two-scale realized volatility.
+Next, we also run a simulation study comparing the forecasting ability of the estimators.
+The results suggest that under various settings our wavelet-based estimator proves to have the lowest forecast bias.

-After the theory is derived, we apply our estimator to the modeling of currency futures volatility.
+In the final part of the paper, we apply the wavelet-based estimator to the modeling of currency futures volatility.
 By studying the statistical properties of unconditional daily log-return distributions standardized by volatility estimated using the different estimators we find that standardization by our wavelet-based estimator brings the returns close to the Gaussian normal distribution.
-All the other estimators are affected by the presence of jumps or noise in the data to some extent.
-The differences are economically significant, as we find that the average volatility estimated using our wavelet-based theory is 6.34\% lower than the volatility estimated with the standard estimator.
-Moreover, wavelet-based estimator allows us to decompose the volatility series into a jump component and several investment horizons.
-The decomposition of empirical volatility reveals interesting results.
-Most of the volatility in the stock markets comes from high frequencies.
+The differences to other estimators are quite large, as we find that the average volatility estimated using our wavelet-based theory is 6.34\% lower than the volatility estimated with the standard estimator.
+More importantly, we study the volatility decomposed to several investment horizons and jumps on the recent data covering financial crisis.